wavesplatform/docs.wavesplatform/docs/en/ride/script/readme.md

-# Ride Script.
-Script Types
+# Script Types

-**Script** is a source code in [Ride](/en/ride/) language.

-## Script types

 There are three types of [scripts](/en/ride/script/):

-* [dApp script](/en/ride/script/script-types/dapp-script) comprises [сallable functions](/en/ride/functions/callable-function) that can be called from other accounts by the [invoke script transaction](/en/blockchain/transaction-type/invoke-script-transaction) and preform various actions on tokens and account data storage entries.
-Also dApp script may comprise a [verifier function](/en/ride/functions/verifier-function) that checks transactions and orders that are sent from dApp account.
+* [dApp script](/en/ride/script/script-types/dapp-script) enables you to define [сallable functions](/en/ride/functions/callable-function) that can be called from other accounts by the [invoke script transaction](/en/blockchain/transaction-type/invoke-script-transaction), accept payments to be credited to the dApp balance and perform various actions on the blockchain.
+Also dApp script can comprise a [verifier function](/en/ride/functions/verifier-function) that allows or denies transactions and orders that are sent on behalf of the dApp account.
-* [Account script](/en/ride/script/script-types/account-script) allows or denies transactions and orders that are sent from the account (like a verifier function of a dApp script).
+* [Account script](/en/ride/script/script-types/account-script) allows or denies transactions and orders that are sent on behalf of the account (like a verifier function of a dApp script).
 * [Asset script](/en/ride/script/script-types/asset-script) allows or denies transactions involving the asset.

 Features of each script type are described in the table.